Does Medicare Cover Assisted Living?

 HOME-BASED CARE LIKE HOME HEALTH AIDES

-However, Medicare does not cover daily 24-hour care at home, meals delivered to your home, or homemaker or custodial services if those are the only services needed.
+However, Medicare does not cover 24-hour in-home care, meals delivered to your home, or homemaker or custodial services if those are the only services needed.

 HOSPICE AND RESPITE CARE